tlorent/100-days-of-code/log.md

 **Today's Progress**: Worked through the JavaScript & OOP section of the freeCodeCamp curriculum, as well as made a start with the NodeJS part of Colt Steele's Web Development Bootcamp.

 **Thoughts** Need to write more pseudo before writing any code, needs to become more of a habit.
 Big part of the JS curriculum is going well.

+### Day 9-10: June 13/14 2017

+**Today's Progress**: Started the Basic Algorithm Scripting section of the fCC curriculum.
+Worked through three challenges.

+**Thoughts** Writing more pseudo definitely helped, sometimes this meant that the code worked instantly.
+Feel like I'm not making a lot of progress, would like to make a better schedule.